FREQUENTLY ASKED QUESTIONS

 No. We sell cut flowers, rainbow eggs, and honey from the farm.
 We do have a large veggie garden for our family and teach classes on growing your on veggies.
 For great local produce, check out our neighbors at Abe's Acres Farm.

 HOW MUCH ARE EGGS?

-In 2021, rainbow eggs at the farmstand are $6/dozen.
+In 2022, rainbow eggs at the farm stand are $7/dozen.
 We know it's a lot.
 Rainbow eggs are inherently more expensive because these rare chicken breeds lay many fewer eggs per year than standard commercial layers.
 We are also committed to feeding non-GMO feed and pasture-raising our chickens on fresh grass.
 Once you taste the sunny golden yolks of farm-fresh eggs, you'll never want to go back to store-bought again!

 WHAT FLOWERS DO YOU GROW?